volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 This guide will step through how to construct a simple plugin using Volatility 3.

-The example plugin we'll use is :py:class:`~volatility.plugins.windows.dlllist.DllList`, which features the main traits of a normal plugin, and reuses other plugins appropriately.
+The example plugin we'll use is :py:class:`~volatility3.plugins.windows.dlllist.DllList`, which features the main traits of a normal plugin, and reuses other plugins appropriately.

 Inherit from PluginInterface
 ----------------------------

-The first step is to define a class that inherits from :py:class:`~volatility.framework.interfaces.plugins.PluginInterface`.
+The first step is to define a class that inherits from :py:class:`~volatility3.framework.interfaces.plugins.PluginInterface`.
-Volatility automatically finds all plugins defined under the various plugin directories by importing them and then making use of any classes that inherit from :py:class:`~volatility.framework.interfaces.plugins.PluginInterface`.
+Volatility automatically finds all plugins defined under the various plugin directories by importing them and then making use of any classes that inherit from :py:class:`~volatility3.framework.interfaces.plugins.PluginInterface`.

 ::

-    from volatility.framework import interfaces
+    from volatility3.framework import interfaces

     class DllList(interfaces.plugins.PluginInterface):